adityak74/mlx-ui/README.md

 ### Performance Tips

 - Use gradient checkpointing for memory optimization
-- Start with smaller models for testing
+- Start with smaller models for testing (e.g., `mlx-community/Llama-3.2-1B-Instruct-4bit`)
 - Use LoRA instead of full fine-tuning for efficiency
 - Monitor memory usage during training
+- Test with the example dataset first

+### Getting Help

+1. **Check the logs**: Look at the terminal output for detailed error messages
+2. **Run diagnostics**: Use `make test` to verify your setup
+3. **Try the example**: Use the included example dataset to test functionality
+4. **Check documentation**: Review the configuration options in the UI
+5. **Open an issue**: Report bugs or request features on GitHub

 ## Contributing 🤝